 There are 4 open-air tanks in the Cetaceans Pavilion, designed by Renzo Piano, and 19 tanks in the Biodiversity Pavilion, set inside the Nave Italia, a genuine ship, redesigned and moored in the Old Port.

 To celebrate its 25th anniversary, the Aquarium of Genoa has a brand new look and is now the largest, most spectacular aquarium in Italy as well as in Europe.
 Visitors can now enjoy a thrilling new immersive experience with innovative scenographic settings, next-generation digital installations, a brand new light and sound design and a packed calendar of events that will take you into the heart of a place where life is renewed on a continuous basis.

 Not to be missed is the VR Abyss Room, Italy’s first permanent virtual reality room, offer the experience of a journey into the depths, and a Fish Making room, a multimedia area with 9 game stations where you can create your ideal fish and place it in the virtual aquarium.

 But the fun doesn’t stop here!

 Not far from the Aquarium is the Galata Sea Museum, the largest museum of its kind in the Mediterranean, with its brand new “Scagni e Vapori” exhibition about ship owners, the submarine, Nazario Sauro and a pirate galleon, moored in the dock.
-There is also Bigo, a panoramic lift, the Biosphere, the Città dei bambini e dei ragazzi, an educational museum for kids, and the Emanuele Luzzati Museum, the National Antarctic Museum, and the Museum of Genoa, the oldest football club in Italy, as well as Eataly.
+There is also Bigo, a panoramic lift, the Biosphere, the Città dei bambini e dei ragazzi, an educational museum for kids, and the Emanuele Luzzati Museum, and the Museum of Genoa, the oldest football club in Italy, as well as Eataly.

 Tourist services to live and discover the city can be purchased online or at IAT Tourist Offices.